MASHFI215/MASHFI215/README.md

 # 👋 Hi, I'm Mashfi

-🚀 I'm a passionate Web Developer who loves building modern, responsive websites and web applications using the latest tools and frameworks.
+🚀 # 👋 Hi, I'm Mashfi

+🌍 I'm a **Web Developer** with a knack for crafting sleek, responsive websites, but I'm also diving deep into the world of **Machine Learning** to build intelligent, data-driven applications.
+Combining cutting-edge web technologies with the power of ML is my sweet spot. 🚀

 ## 🛠 Tech Stack